SRI5588/Software-Defect-Prediction/README.md

 1) Data Collection
 The dataset is imported from Kaggle, containing software metrics related to various software modules.

-2. Data Preprocessing
-Preprocessing ensures the dataset is suitable for machine learning models:
+2. Data Preprocessing: Ensures the dataset is suitable for machine learning models:

 3) Importing the Data: NASA dataset with software quality measures.
 Exploratory Data Analysis (EDA): Visualizations (histograms, box plots, scatter matrices) are used to identify patterns, correlations, and outliers.